phowell/cv/docs/index.md

 __Comptia A+ 220-1001__
 *Oct.
 8th 2019*
-- A vendor neutral, self-paced exam, covering a broad range of Information Technology subjects, including hardware, operating systems, networking, and security.
+- A vendor neutral, self-paced exam, covering a broad range of Information Technology subjects; including printers, computer hardware, operating systems, and networking.
+A+ is intended to signify a general purpose, base-level of knowledge across the IT landscape.

 __LEVA Level 2: Digital Multimedia Evidence Processing__
 *April 22nd - 26th, 2019*